lf87/gulp-and-webpack-front-end-boilerplate/README.md

 1. If you're using Sublime Text as your IDE, then adding the following line to your user preferences file will prevent the @import error that sometimes crops up when compiling your stylesheet:
 `"atomic_save": true,`

+1. **Before continuing** - Download and install the latest stable version of NodeJS, and also the latest stable version of Git

 1. Now install gulp and gulp-cli globally using the following command:
-`$ npm install gulp gulpjs/gulp-cli -g`
+`$ npm install gulp -g` and `$ npm i -g gulp-cli` If you have issues installing this, then try running the install from git bash
-  +  `-g` Installs packages globally i.e. to your Node installation directory
+  +  `-g` installs packages globally i.e. to your Node installation directory
-  +  `--save-dev` installs packages to your working directory, this is preferable, as it means all the files are added to our git repository.
-This template includes all packages you should need, you'll only need to use this command if you decide to add extra packages.

-1. As of 09.03.18 gulp v4 has been added.
-To make sure your local version uses v4 and not v3.9 run:
-`$ npm install gulpjs/gulp#4.0 --save-dev`
+  +  `--save-dev` installs packages to your project folder, and adds a dependancy in your package.json.

 ## Creating a new site
+**Update**: Although the steps below (first 2) still work, it is better practice to import this repository when creating a new repository.

 1. Open a Git bash terminal in the root directory of your newly created site, and clone this repository using the following command:
  `$ git clone https://gitlab.home-trial.com/infrastructure/gulp-barebones-boilerplate .`